-Whether you’re a young professional who is looking for a short commute or you’re searching for the ideal area to raise a family, you’re in luck.
+Whether you’re a young professional looking for a short commute or searching for the ideal area to raise a family, you’re in luck.
 The Garden State has something to offer everyone, so continue reading to discover two of the best places to live in New Jersey.

-According to Great Schools, Mountain Lakes is an excellent choice for young families as its elementary schools, middle schools, and high schools boast ratings that range from 8-10 out of 10.
+According to Great Schools, Mountain Lakes is an excellent choice for young families as its elementary, middle, and high schools boast ratings ranging from 8-10 out of 10.
 As 93% of the residents in Mountain Lakes own their homes, the area attracts many families looking to settle down in a friendly, community-focused area.

 Affordability: